MikyStar/dotfiles/cheatsheets/tmux.md

 tmux kill-session -a -t mysession # All except my session
 ```

-s -> Display all sessions with overview
+s -> Display all sessions with overview ; With left and right keys I can unfold session to see windows and panes inside

 d -> Detach session